CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 2) Mark tasks in consecutive index numbers as done
 Format: `done FIRST_INDEX to LAST_INDEX`

-If you wish to mark several tasks in a row as completed, you can type the following:

-> done FIRST_INDEX to LAST_INDEX

 This will allow multiple tasks specified by the first index to the last index to be marked as completed.

-> The index refers to the index number shown in the most recent listing.<br>
-  The index **must be a positive integer** 1, 2, 3, ...
-  If the task is already marked completed for one of the index numbers given, it will remind you that one of the tasks is already completed
-  The last index cannot be smaller than the first index and the last index cannot be equal to the first index

 Example:
 * `list next week` <br>